top of page

 There is no set-in-stone timing to this journey.
 Every congregation is a little different and many congregations now cater for the discernment journey for the individual.
 An approximate breakdown is below:

 1. There is an introductory time when the person gets to know about the Congregation and its ministries, and religious life in general.
-This takes as long as is necessary and for a time the person may live in a community of the Congregation.
-This time of living used to be called Postulancy (approx 1-2years).
+This takes as long as is necessary, and for a time, the person may live in a community of the Congregation.
+This time of living is referred to as Postulancy (approximately 1-2 years).

-2. The person then applies to begin a stage of serious discernment and takes time as a Novice to further develop her own spirituality and a deeper understanding of Call (vocation).
-This time is usually known as the Novitiate (approximately 2years).
-A Spiritual (Canonical) year is first and is followed by one of wider involvement in the ministries of the Congregation.
+2. The person then applies to begin a stage of serious discernment and takes time as a novice to develop her own spirituality and a deeper understanding of call (vocation) further.
+This time is usually known as the Novitiate (approximately 2 years).
+A Spiritual (Canonical) year is first and is followed by another year of wider involvement in the ministries of the Congregation.

 3. The first Profession of Vows occurs (generally for 3 years) and is then followed by a renewal of vows (generally for another 3 years).

-4. Taking vows as a Life Commitment would generally follow approximately 6 years after First Profession.
+4. Taking vows as a Life Commitment would generally follow approximately 6-9 years after the First Profession.

-5. In Summary; From beginning Postulancy to Final Vows the time frame would be approximately 10 years.
+5. In Summary; From beginning Postulancy to Final Vows, the time frame would be approximately 10-12 years.

 3. Can Sisters still use email, Facebook etc?

 Yes, absolutely.
 Most modern congregations encourage modern media & connecting with others in a modern and normal way.
-Some more monastic/cloistered-based congregations do not use the internet & social media (their focus is primarily on service through prayer).
-Even the Pope has a Twitter account! @Pontifex
+Some more monastic/cloistered-based congregations do not use the internet and/or social media (their focus is primarily on service through prayer).
+Even the Pope has an X (formally Twitter) account! @Pontifex

 4. Why did you choose to become a Sister?